AISA-AISuperAgency/aisa-decision-intelligence-layer/README.md

 ---

-## Current Progress
+## Current Progress / Evidence of Execution

-- **AICitySim** — multi-agent simulation engine (in development)
+- **AICitySim** — multi-agent simulation engine (in development - Hamlet-1 initial layer)
-- **Pilot Intake Engine (PIE)** — structured intake for decision scenarios
+- **Pilot Intake Engine (PIE)** — active development of structured intake for decision scenarios
-- **Pitch Arcade** — early-stage signal extraction and evaluation
+- **Pitch Arcade** — live system for early-stage signal extraction and evaluation

-These components form the early layers of a broader Decision Intelligence system.
+These components form the early but functional layers of a broader Decision Intelligence system.

+---
+## Why Now

+- Hybrid human–agent teams are becoming real, not theoretical
+- Products can be built in days, but coordination and funding models lag behind
+- Existing structures (equity, hierarchy, institutional trust) do not adapt well to fluid systems

+This creates a gap between what can be built and how it is funded, coordinated, and trusted.

+A Decision Intelligence Layer helps bridge that gap.

 ---